 As marketers, something you should always have ready to go is your company’s boilerplate statements.
+But, how do you write a boilerplate.
 A clear and succinct boilerplate message can be used in many ways and helps you position yourself effectively to prospective and current clients, internal teams across your organization, and the stakeholders and partners you have relationships with.

 A boilerplate is a brief summary statement that highlights who you are as an organization and team, your culture, what you offer, and the value you bring to the market and your customers.
 Writing a boilerplate or variety of boilerplates for different situations is a great exercise and huge time saver.
 Plus, it’s the best way to ensure everyone is sharing a unified message (without reinventing the wheel every single time).

 - Already have one that’s grown a bit stale.

 - Experienced company growth or downsizing and the statement is no longer relevant to your situation.